tact-lang/pitaya/docs/quickstart.md

 Tips

   - Press Ctrl+C to stop the run.
-You’ll see a resume hint printed with the run ID.
+Pitaya shuts down gracefully (containers stopped, state saved) and prints a resume hint with the run ID.
 - After completion, results are written under `results/<run_id>/` and logs under `logs/<run_id>/`.
 - Branches are created only if the agent commits changes.